-The Cert IV in Crime and Justice is recommended for students looking to gain employment or further study opportunities in justice and law related fields such as the police service, justice related occupations, corrective services, courts, legal offices, security industry and private investigations.
+Pathways: The Certificate IV in Justice Studies is recommended for students looking to gain employment or further study opportunities in justice and law-related fields such as the police service, justice-related occupations, corrective services, courts, legal offices, customs service, security industry and private investigations.
+Course Costs: \$750 up-front fee (current at 30 th April 2025) Further information Refund Policy: Please refer to the Student Handbook on the PICA website for the refund policy.
+Please note: Partial refunds will only be issued for extenuating circumstances at the discretion of the PICA CEO.
+A refund fee will be applied as an administration fee for requests for refund that are approved by PICA.

-Course units